Mi Via, New Mexico's Self-Directed Waiver Program

 New Mexico HSD/Medical Assistance Division (MAD) Toll-free phone number: (888) 997-2583

 The HSD/MAD is the administering agency for the New Mexico Medicaid and Insure New Mexico! programs.
-Within the HSD/MAD Long-Term Services and Support Bureau, this includes oversight of Institutional Care Medicaid services (nursing facilities, intermediate care facilities for the mentally retarded, and hospital swing beds), the Coordination of Long-Term Services (CoLTS) program, the Program of All-Inclusive Care for the Elderly (PACE) program, Home and Community-Based Services (HCBS) waivers, and the utilization review/third-party assessor contract.
+Within the HSD/MAD Long-Term Services and Support Bureau, this includes oversight of Institutional Care Medicaid services (nursing facilities, intermediate care facilities for the mentally retarded, and hospital swing beds), the Program of All-Inclusive Care for the Elderly (PACE) program, Home and Community-Based Services (HCBS) waivers, and the utilization review/third-party assessor contract.

 Mi Via Ombudsman